fbeauKmi/update_klipper_and_mcus/README.md

 > It will make your life easier when Klipper asks you to update your MCUs.

 > [!NOTE]
-> The actual version is tagged 0.0.8.
+> The actual version is tagged 0.0.9.
 >
 > New features :
-> - UKAM can determine wether firmware is Klipper or Kalico
+> - improve rollback feature
 >
-> Fixes:
-> - fix `is_klipper_fw` does not properly affect if declared prior to `klipper_section`.

 ## Table of Contents
 - [What UKAM does ?](#what-ukam-does-)